-ALBA Declaration signatories Geographic distribution of individual (a) and organisational (b) signatories | BEST PRACTICES Workshop on racial broaching In the scientific workforce, racial bias has been shown to influence the ability of faculty to objectively evaluate grant applications and the perception of which research topics are worthy of funding.
+ALBA Declaration signatories

+Geographic distribution of individual (a) and organisational (b) signatories

+| BEST PRACTICES

+Workshop on racial broaching

+In the scientific workforce, racial bias has been shown to influence the ability of faculty to objectively evaluate grant applications and the perception of which research topics are worthy of funding.
 Despite the evidence, there is hesitancy to talk about race when addressing diversity.
-This workshop aimed at providing agency and empowering the ALBA Team with the right tools to hold difficult and sensitive conversations about race at the workplace.
-Dr Sherilynn J Black (Duke University, USA) led the session by outlining the problematics encountered during dialogue about race relations, the various styles of racial broaching and different strategies to build capacity as a culturally aware leader.
-The workshop was attended by about 40 ALBA members and received extremely positive feedback.
-66 Approach the communication with the humility and understanding that you don't have things figured out and that power does not equal competency with racialised conversations.
+This online workshop was therefore organised with the goals of providing agency and empowering the ALBA Team with the right tools to hold difficult and sensitive conversations about race at the workplace.
+Dr. Sherilynn J Black (Duke University, USA) led the session by outlining the problematics encountered during dialogue about race relations (moral licensing, virtue signalling), the various styles of racial broaching (talking "to" someone and not talking "at" someone) and different strategies to build capacity as a culturally aware leader.
+The workshop was attended by 39 ALBA members and received extremely positive feedback.

+Approach the communication with the humility and understanding that you don't have things figured out and that power does not equal competency with racialised conversations.

-Dr Sherilynn J Black Duke University, USA
+Dr Sherilynn J BlackDuke University, USA